-1 unit each
+1 unit each.

+The principles of biology, or of botany, or of zoology which

 The principles of biology, or of botany, or of zoology which are indispensable to a general survey of these sciences.
 The courses should be developed on the basis of laboratory study guided by definite directions.
-This should be supplemented by the careful study of at least one modern elementary text-book.
+This should be supple-mented by the careful study of at least one modern elementary text-book.
 At least one-half of the time should be devoted to the practical studies of the laboratory.
 Pupils should be encouraged to do supplementary work in the line of natural history, especially if good nature studies have not preceded the high school course.
-A note-book with carefully labeled outline drawings of the chief structures studied anatomically, with notes on demonstrations, and in explanation of drawings, with descriptions of experiments, with dates and with index, should be prepared by the pupil in connection with practical work.
+A note-book with carefully labeled outline drawings of the chief structures studied anatomically, with notes on demonstrations, and in explanation of drawwith notes on demonstrations, and in explanation of drawings, with descriptions of experiments, with dates and with index, should be prepared by the pupil in connection with practical work.